The Indianapolis Colts newcomers may have just made Chuck Pagano's next task that much harder.

-Andy Dalton lasted twice as long, but left earlier than anticipated.
-On the Bengals' sixth offensive play when an offensive line already playing without starting center Kyle Cook broke down.
+The biggest scare for Cincinnati came on its sixth offensive play when an offensive line already playing without starting center Kyle Cook broke down.
 Robert Mathis honed in on Dalton, hitting him on his throwing arm.
-Dalton stayed down initially, then got up, walked toward the sideline and dropped to the ground again where trainers appeared to be looking at his right elbow.
+Dalton stayed down briefly, then got up, walked toward the sideline and dropped to the ground again where trainers appeared to look at his right elbow.

-It was a long, ugly game for the I-74 rivals that traditionally close out the preseason.
+But between the scores, it was a long, ugly game for the I-74 rivals that traditionally close out the preseason.

-Cincinnati (2-2) struggled, too, committing 14 penalties and giving the Colts all kinds of extra opportunities.
+Cincinnati (2-2) struggled, too, committing 14 penalties and giving the Colts too many extra opportunities.

 Seven-year NFL veteran Bruce Gradkowski replaced Dalton and led the Bengals to three first-half scoring drives.
 He finished 12 of 19 for 95 yards with one TD.
 Zac Robinson played the entire second half for the Bengals and wound up 16 of 22 for 140 yards.